-Students have the option of petitioning for a leave of absence, officially called a "maintain continuous enrollment" request.
+Students have the option of petitioning for a leave of absence (LOA).
 This is submitted through the Plan of Study (iPOS) in the Petition section and does not affect continuous enrollment.
 Students do not need an approved iPOS on file to submit a LOA, but students will need to read and accept the first page to move on to the petition section.
 Students will select "Leave of Absence" under the Petition type, and then select the semester they want to begin the LOA.
-Students can add a note in the comment section if they wish to take two consecutive terms of an LOA.
 Each student will be able to take up to two semesters off during the whole program whether they are consecutive or individual.
 Students will be able to register for classes again upon their return.
-The student will lose student privileges (library, email, access to faculty, etc.).
+Students with an approved LOA are not required to pay tuition and/or fees, but in turn are not permitted to place any demands on university faculty or use any university resources.
+These resources include university libraries, laboratories, recreation facilities or faculty and staff time.
 This action must be submitted and approved BEFORE the semester the student wants to take the leave.
 Voluntary Withdrawal from a Graduate Degree Program: This form must be completed if a student wishes to entirely withdraw from a graduate program (i.e., not just for a limited time).

-Other than dropping/withdrawing from a class, students should make the program manager aware of plans to withdraw.
+Other than dropping/withdrawing from a class, students should make the graduate advisor aware of plans to withdraw.